-Everybody is racing to an IPO — even Laird Hamilton’s young “superfood” company – TechCrunch
+Everybody is racing to an IPO — even Laird Hamilton’s young ‘superfood’ company – TechCrunch

 Still, we’re a little intrigued by this one.
 The only outside shareholder that owns more than 5% of Laird Superfood is Danone Manifesto Ventures, the corporate venture arm of the global food and beverage company.
 It owns 13.4% of the company.
 Why wouldn’t Danone, which looks to have invested $10 million in the business in April, just buy out Laird Superfood outright?

 It could be that there’s much more than meets the eye here (or is reflected in its S-1).
-We’re certainly not opposed to companies trying to go public much sooner than has been in the case in recent years.
+We’re certainly not opposed to companies trying to go public much sooner than has been the case in recent years.
 We’re just wondering if this food company is completely baked.

 Either way, the decision to go public is certainly becoming an increasingly common one, given how hot the market has been despite the pandemic.
 According to Renaissance Capital, 27 companies joined the IPO pipeline last week alone.